xuezhouappdev/phpcms/README.md

 # phpcms
-A CMS application based on PHP
+A CMS application built with PHP